 You can see your progress

-A huge benefit of using a work plan template in Word is that you can see your progress over time.
-Looking back at your completed tasks is not only gratifying, but it can help you stay motivated to continue on with the larger project.
+A huge benefit of using a simple work plan template in Word is that you can see your progress over time.
+Looking back at your completed tasks is not only gratifying, but it can help you stay motivated to continue with the larger project.

-Additionally, recording individual tasks regularly provides you with a list of your personal skills and accomplishments.
+Additionally, recording individual tasks regularly provides you with a list of your skills and accomplishments.
 You can then use this list during your performance review as evidence for a raise, or, use it if you apply for a different job somewhere else.

 You are more likely to finish the project on time and on budget